Eugene-Ts-31/password-notify/README.md

-# 🔐 Password Expiry Mail Notification Script for Active directory users
+# 🔐 Password Expiry Mail Notification Script for Active directory

 This script connects to an LDAP (LDAPS) directory and notifies users via email when their password is about to expire.